 This comprehensive page is a practical collection about CAD faces with layman explanations of mathematics and additional code fragments.
 It deals with vectors, angles, normals, 2D projections, rotations and more.
-The best news is that even BricsCAD Classic supports both Lisp and 3D commands like RuleSurf
+The best news is that even BricsCAD Lite supports both Lisp and 3D commands like RuleSurf

 .
 Even with limited resources you can build great solutions.
+So: “Let’s face it! 😉

 I made FlatMesh